rubycentral/board/README.md

 #### Private

-Our private feedback method for is email, feedback@rubytogether.org.
+To share private feedback, please email [feedback@rubytogether.org](mailto:feedback@rubytogether.org).
 That address will forward to all of the directors on the board.

 ### How to Keep Up to Date with Ruby Together (Outbound)